AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

      pph.get("cfl", cfl);    // get parameter with prefix

-Note that when there are multiple definitions for a parameter ParmParse by default returns the last one.
-The difference between query and get should also be noted.
-It is a runtime error if get fails to get the value, whereas query returns an error code without generating a runtime error that will abort the run.
+Note that when there are multiple definitions for a parameter :cpp:`ParmParse` by default returns the last one.
+The difference between :cpp:`query` and :cpp:`get` should also be noted.
+It is a runtime error if :cpp:`get` fails to get the value, whereas :cpp:`query` returns an error code without generating a runtime error that will abort the run.
 If it is sometimes convenient to override parameters with command-line arguments without modifying the inputs file.
 The command-line